mkbabb/qualtrics-overrides/README.md

 ## Styles

-Within styles, *base.css* is the basal CSS template, used by all surveys.
+Within styles/, *base.css* is the basal CSS template, used by all surveys.
 All other files therein are used for their respective surveys; farm for farm, school wifi for school wifi, etc..